sreepradhaa-afk/Playcuereplit/replit.md

 ## Overview

 PlayCue is a modern web platform for family-friendly party games that can be played alone, offline together, or in online rooms.
-The application features 10+ games including WordLink, Colordle, Globetrix, Pictionary, Charades, Password, and Taboo.
+The application features 10+ games including Numble, Colordle, Globetrix, Pictionary, Charades, Password, and Taboo.
 The platform emphasizes a futuristic minimalist design with energetic personality, inspired by modern gaming platforms like Discord and Epic Games Store, while maintaining family-friendly accessibility.

 ## User Preferences